garrandall/popular-music-data/tracks/the-boll-weevil-song-brook-benton.md

 Let me tell ya a story about a boll weevil
 Now, some of you may not know, but a boll weevil is an insect And he's found mostly where cotton grows
-Now, where he comes from, hmm, nobody really knows
+Now, where he comes from, hm, nobody really knows
 But this is the way the story goes

 The farmer said to the boll weevil "I see you're on the square"